zhuochunli/SPEAR/README.md

 Use `--algorithm dr_grpo` or `--algorithm dapo` for the other objectives.
 Pass `--baseline` to use only format and answer-accuracy rewards.
-All training entry points default to random seed 731, reserve 5% of the training data for development/model selection, and allow up to 2048 completion tokens during RL training.

 The reasoning reward is the F1 score of the longest common subsequence (LCS) between the teacher and student anchor trajectories:

 ```text
 R_reason = 2 * |LCS(A_s, A_t)| / (|A_s| + |A_t|)